KnudsenMorten/ClientInspectorV2/README.md

 #### Disclaimer
 It is important for me to state that I'm not trying to build a separate management tool, which will compete with Microsoft security and management stack.

-Nothing beats Microsoft Azure and M365 management and security stack.
+Nothing beats Microsoft Azure/M365 management and security stack.
 They are rock star solutions.

 But I'm really **passioned** about the **logging capabilities** and the power of being able to data back from clients, servers and cloud - and getting **cool valueable information out of the data**.